bofm/sublime-a-file-icon/README.md

 [![Make a donation at Patreon][img-patreon]][patreon] [![Share via Twitter][img-twitter]][twitter]
 [![Join the chat at Gitter][img-gitter]][gitter]

+> `A File Icon` has been recently re-named from `zz File Icons`.
+I apologize for any inconvenience caused.

 This package adds file-specific icons to Sublime Text for improved visual grepping.
 It's heavily inspired by [Atom File Icons][atom-file-icons].